The Top 9 Mistakes People Make With Their LinkedIn Profile Picture

 #8 Using A Cropped Picture

 Are you in a group picture and you think cropping yourself out will work?
 Stop!
 Again, LinkedIn is about personal branding and you want to make a great first impression.
-So, you have a great picture of you with Tony Robbins and someone told you it was a bad idea.
+So, you have a great picture of yourself with Tony Robbins and someone told you it was a bad idea.
 Cropping yourself out of that picture still looks weird.

 Remember when you paid extra so that you could put your arm around his neck so that you could look like buddies?
 Now your profile picture just looks weird.
 What is your arm doing?